redpanda-data/connect/website/docs/components/caches/redis.md

 ### `url`

-`string` The URL of the target Redis server.
+The URL of the target Redis server.

+Type: `string`
+Default: `"tcp://localhost:6379"`

 ### `prefix`

-`string` An optional string to prefix item keys with in order to prevent collisions with similar services.
+An optional string to prefix item keys with in order to prevent collisions with similar services.

+Type: `string`
+Default: `""`

 ### `expiration`

-`string` An optional period after which cached items will expire.
+An optional period after which cached items will expire.

+Type: `string`
+Default: `"24h"`

 ### `retries`

-`number` The maximum number of retry attempts to make before abandoning a request.
+The maximum number of retry attempts to make before abandoning a request.

+Type: `number`
+Default: `3`

 ### `retry_period`

-`string` The duration to wait between retry attempts.
+The duration to wait between retry attempts.

+Type: `string`
+Default: `"500ms"`